Cintoma123/airbnb-clone-project/README.md

 Collaborate with team members and stakeholders to balance aesthetic choices with technical challenges.
 Maintain and improve the website, prioritizing user experience

+# Technology Stack
+Django : is software you can use to develop web applications quickly and efficiently.
+Most web applications have several common functions, like authentication, information retrieval from a database, and cookie management.
+Developers have to code similar functionality into every web app they write.

+PostgreSQL : allows functions that have named parameters to be called using either positional or named notation.
+Named notation is especially useful for functions that have a large number of parameters, since it makes the associations between parameters and actual arguments more explicit and reliable.

+GraphQL : is a query language and server-side runtime for application programming interfaces (APIs) that gives API clients exactly the data they requested.
+As an alternative to REST, GraphQL allows developers to make requests to fetch data from multiple data sources with a single API call.

+REST APIs : communicate through HTTP requests to perform standard database functions like creating, reading, updating and deleting records (also known as CRUD) within a resource.
+For example, a REST API would use a GET request to retrieve a record.
+A POST request creates a new record.

+MySQL : is an open source relational database management system (RDBMS) that's used to store and manage data.
+Its reliability, performance, scalability, and ease of use make MySQL a popular choice for developers.